 Lisa Herzog is Professor of Political Philosophy and Theory at the Hochschule für Politik / Technische Universität München and currently a fellow at the Wissenschaftskolleg zu Berlin.
 Her work focusses on the intersection of political philosophy and economics, currently focussing on questions around knowledge and responsibility in complex societies.
 Her latest book Reclaiming the System.
 Moral Responsibility, Divided Labour, and the Role of Organizations in Society will be published by Oxford University Press in October 2018.

-Christian Joerges is Professor of Law and Society at the Hertie School of Governance.
+Christian Joerges is Professor of Law and Society at the Hertie School.
 His research focuses on economic ordering through law at the national level and on European integration and globalisation.
 His current projects include the European crisis and transnational trade governance.
 He is also a Co-Director of the Centre of European Law and Politics at the University of Bremen.
 Until 2007, he held the Chair for European Economic Law at the European University Institute Florence.